 Two types of bankruptcy are available.
 You can discuss the options for each type of bankruptcy with your attorney.

 Chapter 7 is a simple bankruptcy and is usually the right choice for moderate and low income single mothers and fathers.
 Most Chapter 7 bankruptcy cases can be structured so that a single person parent is able to keep their home, car, and tax refunds.
 Almost all retirement accounts are exempt assets that you can keep.
 If you are a single parent facing hostile creditors, consider Chapter 7 bankruptcy for a fresh start.
 Not only does Chapter 7 bankruptcy forgive things like credit card debt, personal loans, and medical bills, it also provide protection against payday loan creditors.
-It can also wipe out past-due utility bills, business debts, and some tax debt.
+It can also wipe out past-due utility bills, business debts, and some tax payment.

 Chapter 13 bankruptcy is used to fix missed house payments, reduce car loan interest, and arranges to pay recent delinquent taxes.
 Chapter 13 is a uses a court supervised payment plan which restructures your debts allowing you to keep the assets necessary to take care of your family.
 If you are behind on your house, car, or furniture payment, you may want to consider this option.
 Also, while in Chapter 13, student loan creditors are required to leave you alone.